openstack-archive/fuel-plugin-scaleio/README.md

 ## Limitations

-ScaleIO does not support Ubuntu yet.
-Therefore, as Mirantis 7.0 only supports Ubuntu, this plugin is only compatible with Mirantis 6.1 with CentOS.
+Due to some software limitations, this plugin is currently only compatible with Mirantis 6.1 and CentOS.

 # Installation Guide